 It is the responsibility of the group to make sure the tournament official or other TD’s are notified upon completion of the game, so results may be recorded accurately.
 Typically, the winner of the game takes the responsibility of reporting.
 Matchplay.events may also be used to submit results.
 An account is required to submit via matchplay.

 The number of qualifiers is dependent on the total number of players in the qualifying field.
-If entrants is less than 24 players, top 8 will advance, if more than that top 16 will advance.
+If entrants are less than 24 players, top 8 will advance, if more than that top 12 will advance, if more than 38 top 16 will advance.

 Players who have qualified for playoffs but are unable to stay will forfeit their spot in the final rounds, and the open slot will be filled by the next highest qualifier still available to play.
 Seeds will shift upwards, accordingly.